JotaroS/ofxBayes/README.md

 Currently, you can

 - Add your own hypothesis and probability as `map<int, int>`
-- Write your own likelihood function by giving lambda pointer function.
+- Write your own likelihood function by giving lambda function.

 for detail take a look at codes below.